Query Apache Iceberg™ tables with an external engine through Snowflake Horizon Catalog

 • The external reads are supported only on Iceberg version 2 or earlier.

 • Explicitly granting the Horizon Catalog endpoint access to your storage accounts isn’t supported.
-We recommend that you use private connectivity for secure connectivity from external engines to Horizon Catalog and from Horizon Catalog to storage account.
+We recommend that you use private connectivity for secure connectivity from external engines to Horizon Catalog and from Horizon Catalog to your storage account.